beckerbenj/R_courses/2023_FGME_advanced/abstract.md

 	- efficiently read and write data in R
 	- manipulate data with base R functions
 	- fit statistical models
-	- make visulatiztions of data
+	- make visualizations of data

 * Participants should have basic knowledge about:
-	-  data types in R (e.g., know the differenc between a data.frame, an array, a list),
+	-  data types in R (e.g., know the difference between a data.frame, an array, a list),
 	-  programming in R (e.g., use "if" and "if else").

 ## Language:

-The workshop and workshop materials are in English
+The workshop and workshop materials are in English.